CatIIIIIIII/RNAErnie/README.md

 ## Update Log

+- 2024.04.20: 🎉🎉 RNAErnie has been accepted by Nature Machine Intellgence!
+The paper will be released soon.

+- 2024.03.21: Add DOI and citation.

+- 2024.01.26: Add ad-hoc pre-training with additional classification task.

 - 2024.01.23: Integrate AUC metric in base_classes.py for simpler usage; Add content and update log section in README.md.
-- 2024.01.26: Add ad-hoc pre-training with additional classification task.
-- 2024.03.21: Add DOI and citation.

 If you have any questions, feel free to contact us by email: `wangning.roci@gmail.com`.